 While science and religion share a common concern for motivated belief, the character of the motivating evidence is, of course, different in the two cases.
 [SNIP] Theology lacks recourse to repeatable experimental confirmation (“Do not put the Lord your God to the test,” Deuteronomy 6:16), as in fact do most other non-scientific explorations of reality.
 Judgments such as that of the quality of a painting, or the beauty of a piece of music, or the character of a friend, depend upon powers of sympathetic discernment, rather than being open to empirical demonstration.
 Moreover, I have already said that I believe that no form of human truth-seeking enquiry can attain absolute certainty about its conclusions.
 The realistic aspiration is that of attaining the best explanation of complex phenomena, a goal to be achieved by searching for an understanding sufficiently comprehensive and well-motivated as to afford the basis for rational commitment.

 When we turn to religious belief, it too cannot lay claim to certainty beyond a peradventure [uncertainty or doubt]—for believers live by faith and not by sight.
 Yet faith is by no means the irrational acceptance of unquestionable propositions.
 I believe my religious faith to be well motivated and that is why, for me, Christianity is worthy of acceptance and commitment.
 Religious people are content to bet their lives that this is so.
 If theology is to prove persuasive to enquirers in the context of science, it will have to set out the motivations for the assertions that it makes, expressed in as honest and careful a fashion as possible.
 I believe that the argument will need to have the character of bottom-up thinking, making appeal to specific forms of evidence.

-In a couple of weeks we will continue exploring Polkinghorne’s approach to “motivated belief,” with further excerpts from this chapter.
+In the next few posts in this series we will continue exploring Polkinghorne’s approach to “motivated belief,” with further excerpts from this chapter.